madnguvu/anno_core/README.md

 ---

-## 🌟 Star Us!
+🌟 Star Us!

-If Anno Transport Keys helps you build better AI applications, **please star this repo**! ⭐
+If Anno_core's Transport Keys helps for you to build better AI applications, **please star this repo**! ⭐

 It helps others discover the project and motivates us to keep improving it.